 Color space is similar to the color palette in the digital world.
-It is a range of colors which human eyes can see.
+It is a range of colors that human eyes can see.

-In digital devices such as Cameras, Monitors and printers the color space is defined by Red, Green, Blue ( RGB ) and Cyan, Magenta, Yellow, Black (CMYK ) colors as a reference.
+In digital devices such as Cameras, Monitors, and printers the color space is defined by Red, Green, Blue ( RGB ), and Cyan, Magenta, Yellow, and Black (CMYK ) colors as a reference.

 CMYK color model removes Cyan, Magenta, Yellow, and Black to generate various color combinations.